trentrand/Patient-Care/README.md

 ### Issues

-If you find any issues with the Patient Care application, please let open an issue using the GitHub issues tracker.
+If you find any issues with the Patient Care application, please open an issue using the GitHub issues tracker.

 ### License